“Give me children, or I shall die!” Genesis 30:1

 We do not receive glory for the love that he has given to us, but we reflect it.
 In these last days God speaks to us through his Son, whom he appointed the heir of all things, through whom he created the world.
 He is the radiance of the glory of God and the exact imprint of his nature, and he upholds the universe by the word of his power.
 After making purification for sins, he sat down at the right hand of the majesty on high, having become as much superior to angels as the name he has inherited is more excellent than theirs (Hebrews 1:2ff).

 So we therefore, live a life of surrender.
-A life lived out through faith, fully assured and believed upon.
-And in doing so, Christ exalts us and by his grace allows us to reign with him.
-We reflect his love and righteousness to others, therefore becoming his disciples for his glory alone.
-It’s not a passive faith, but an active one.
+A life lived in dependence upon Christ, conformed to his will.
+Through our union with Christ, God exalts us and allows us to reign with his Son.
+As disciples of Christ, we reflect his love and righteousness to others, for his glory alone.
+It is not a passive faith, but an active one.
 Through his love he protects us from the hostility that awaits us.
 The world and Satan will despise you and your own sinful heart will trip you up with lies and temptations to once again erect your thrones for one more taste of self-glorification.
 But greater is he that is in you than he who is in the world.

 Rachel’s desire mentioned previously in Genesis 30:1 becomes our cry through Christ.
 Out of love, He laid down His life for the children of God (John 11:51-52).
 He rose from the dead as the firstfruits of the resurrected sons and daughters of God, and now lives to intercede for them.
 Although some of Rachel’s motives were tainted with sin, the Lord caused her to desire to have children in order to build up the kingdom of God (Ruth 4:11).
 This is why she named her son Joseph, since Joseph in Hebrew means “to add” (Gen. 30:24).

 So ladies, whatever season of life you are in, may the Lord add to you, children.
-May He do so through the daily discipleship of biological children, or through prayerfully seeking to pour the gospel into others, so that they might become God’s spiritual children.
+May He do so through the daily discipleship of biological children, or through prayerfully seeking to pour the gospel into others, so that they might become God’s spiritual children, and thereby be added to our Heavenly Father’s family.
 May Rachel’s cry be our cry:

 “Give me children, or I shall die!”
 Genesis 30:1